-The price tag on the shelf said $22.97 and my frugal shopper’s intuition told me that it was going to ring up higher.
-When I scanned it myself, it showed a price of $29.97.
+The price tag on the shelf said $22.97 but my frugal shopper’s intuition told me that it might ring up higher.
+When I scanned it myself, it scanned at a price of $29.97.
 So did I proudly get the item for $22.97?

 Wait – what?
 How is that possible?
 Allow me to explain.

 The Scanning Code of Practice is a policy that many large retailers voluntarily offer as a protection to consumers.

 In order to protect us from prices that do not scan at the right price, they offer a MAJOR reduction on any item that rings up incorrectly.
 Get ready…it’s a good one!

 If any item is less than $10, and scans at the incorrect price, you can have the item for FREE.

 If any item is more than $10, and scans incorrectly , you get $10 off THE LOWEST PRICE shown on the shelf.

 See why the Underjams were such a great deal?